lyteword/chspurgeon-tod/volume-4/psalm-87.md

 1\."The Lord" will make the Census.

-2\.He will "count" whether a man be rightly there or no.
+2\.
+He will "count" whether a man be rightly there or no.

-3\.Every man truly born in Zion shall be admitted on the register.
+3\.
+Every man truly born in Zion shall be admitted on the register.

 **Verse 6.**

-1\.The time referred to.
+1\.
+The time referred to.
 "When he writeth up", & c.; when all the true Israel is saved.

-2\.The account to be taken: "When he writeth up", & c., i.e. revises and reenters the names in the Lamb's Book of Life.
+2\.
+The account to be taken: "When he writeth up", & c., i.e. revises and reenters the names in the Lamb's Book of Life.
 Compares the called with the chosen.

-3\.The test to be applied.
+3\.
+The test to be applied.

 (a) Their being in Zion, or having the means of grace.

 (b) Their being born there.

-4\.The completion of their number: "The Lord shall count."
+4\.
+The completion of their number: "The Lord shall count."
 An exact number of stones in a perfect building and of members in a perfect body.
 So in Christ's Church.
 All make one bride.

-5\.The notice taken of each one: "This man was born there."
-Men fell as a whole; they are saved individually. *—G.R.*
+5\.
+The notice taken of each one: "This man was born there."
+Men fell as a whole; they are saved individually. *—G. R.*

 **Verse 7.**

-1\.In God our joy.
+1\.
+In God our joy.

-2\.From God our supplies.
+2\.
+From God our supplies.

-3\.To God our praise.
+3\.
+To God our praise.

 **Verse 7.** (*last clause* ).—All the springs within me, all the springs which flow for me, are in my God.
 There are "upper and nether springs", springs "shut up", "valley" springs (Ps 104:10), rock springs, & c.; but all these flow from the Lord.

 ## Works Upon The Eighty-Seventh Psalm

-In *"Sermons preached before the University of Oxford*...by John Eveleigh, D.D., 1815, "is *"Sermon, twelve, in which is proposed a New Interpretation of the Eighty-Seventh Psalm."*
+In *"Sermons preached before the University of Oxford*...by John Eveleigh, D. D., 1815, "is *"Sermon, twelve, in which is proposed a New Interpretation of the Eighty-Seventh Psalm."*

 The Solace of Sion, and Joy of Jerusalem.
 Or consolation of God's Church in the latter age, redeemed by the preaching of the Gospel universally.
 Being a godly and learned exposition of the Eighty-Seventh Psalme of the Princelye Prophet David: Written in Letine by the reverend Doctor Urbanus Regius, Pastor of Christes Church at Zelle, in Saxonie 1536.
 Translated into English by R. Robinson, Citizen of London, 1587.